julbade/WordCounter-C-/README.md

 #### By **Julius Bade**

-## Description A program that checks how frequently a word appears in a given string.
+## Description A program that checks how frequently a word appears in a given string or sentence.

-Create a program

 ### Specs
 | Spec | Input | Output |